Library: Policy

 (f) OHCA-established timeframes for grievance decisions.
 A grievance related in any way to the member's health condition will be resolved, with notice provided, as expeditiously as the member's health condition requires.

-(1) Per 42 Code of Federal Regulations (C.F.R.) ' 438.408, the standard resolution of a grievance will occur within ninety (90) calendar days after the managed care entity receives the grievance.
+(1) Per 42 C.F.R. § 438.408, the standard resolution of a grievance will occur within ninety (90) calendar days after the CE or DBM receives the grievance.
+The OHCA may choose to adopt a shorter timeframe for the grievance resolution.
+The CE and DBM must adhere to such timeframes that are described within the Contract.

 (A) The member requests the extension; or

-(B) The MCE shows (to the OHCA's satisfaction upon OHCA's request) that there is need for additional information and how the delay is in the member's interest.
+(B) The CE and DBM shows (to the OHCA's satisfaction upon OHCA's request) that there is need for additional information and how the delay is in the member's interest.

-(4) If the MCE extends the timeframes not at the request of the member, it must complete all of the following:
+(3) If the CE and DBM extends the timeframes not at the request of the member, it must complete all of the following:

 (A) Make reasonable efforts to give the member prompt oral notice of the delay; and

-(B) Within two (2) calendar days give the member written notice of the reason for the decision to extend the timeframe and inform the enrollee of the right to file a grievance if he or she disagrees with that decision; and
+(B) Within two (2) calendar days give the member written notice of the reason for the decision to extend the timeframe and inform Enrollee of the right to file a grievance if he or she disagrees with that decision; and

-(5) The MCE will adhere to all OHCA rules related to grievances, including but not limited to:
+(4) The CE and DBM will adhere to all OHCA rules related to grievances, including but not limited to:

 (A) Observing the timeframe for standard resolution of a grievance;